mne-tools/mne-bids/paper/paper.md

-MNE-BIDS development is partly supported by the Academy of Finland (grant 310988), NIH NINDS R01-NS104585, ERC Starting Grant SLAB ERC-YStG-676943, ANR meegBIDS.fr, the Bezos Family Foundation, the Simms Mann Foundation, and the Google Summer of Code 2019.
+MNE-BIDS development is partly supported by the Academy of Finland (grant 310988), NIH NINDS R01-NS104585, ERC Starting Grant SLAB ERC-YStG-676943, ANR meegBIDS.fr,
+BRAIN Initiative and National Institute of Mental Health (1R24MH114705), the Bezos Family Foundation, the Simms Mann Foundation, and the Google Summer of Code 2019.

 # References